NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.rst

    :alt:
    *Fig. 2: Flowchart of the different *minfi* class objects.*

-As of now, our dataset is an *RGChannelSet* object containing the raw intensity data.
+As of now, our dataset is an *RGChannelSet* object containing the raw green and red intensity data.
 To proceed, this needs to be transformed into a *MethylSet* object containing the methylated and unmethylated signals.
 The most basic way to construct a *MethylSet* is to use the function *preprocessRaw* which uses the array design to match up the different probes and color channels to construct the methylated and unmethylated signals.
 This function does not do any normalization (in a later step we will add normalization, but this step is useful for initial quality control).
 Do this now for your object and have a look at the changes in the metadata.
+Notice that the red and green assays have been transformed in Meth and Unmeth signals.

 .. code-block:: r